-Just a few short years ago, there was really only Chrome, Safari, or Firefox for most web users if they wanted a great experience.
-Now, Microsoft Edge is actually providing a very interesting alternative.
-It is different than Internet Explorer for sure.
-It is a browser-based on Chromium, and of course, the Blink engine along with it.
+A few short years ago, there was only Chrome, Safari, or Firefox for most web users if they wanted a great experience.
+Microsoft Edge (offline installer) provides a very interesting alternative.
+It is different than Internet Explorer, for sure.

 The RAM usage is about the same as Chrome, making it feel pretty fast.
 It does load pages up without too much downtime.
 It almost feels like you’re using Chrome because of this.

 The Chrome Web Store hosts several excellent plugins and extensions for users.
 It is the gold standard.
 Thus, you can use these in Edge because it is built off Chromium.
 For now, it is all supported by this new browser.

 It was not the case with Internet Explorer, to be sure.
 It may prompt more people to switch back to this Microsoft product.

 Microsoft did a good job of steering away from its past mistakes.
 Internet Explorer was never going to catch up to Chrome or Firefox.
 However, with this new release of Edge, the features are more pleasing and run faster.

 If you want to dive back into Microsoft’s web browsing experience, this would be the time to do it.